yawn156/umamusume-auto-train/README.md

 ### Known Issues

 - Some Uma that has special event/target goals (like Restricted Train Goldship or 2 G1 Race Oguri Cap) may not working.
+So please avoid using Goldship for training right now to keep your 12 million yen safe.
+For Oguri Cap, you can turn on Prioritize G1 race
 - OCR might misread failure chance (e.g., reads 33% as 3%) and proceeds with training anyway.
 - Sometimes it misdetects debuffs and clicks the infirmary unnecessarily (not a big deal).
 - Automatically picks the top option during chain events.
 Be careful with Acupuncture event, it always picks the top option.
 - If you bring a friend support card (like Tazuna/Aoi Kiryuin) and do recreation, the bot can't decide whether to date with the friend support card or the Uma.
-- The bot will skip "3 consecutive races" prompt for now
+- The bot will skip "3 consecutive races warning" prompt for now
+- The bot stuck when "Crietia not meet" prompt appear

 ### TODO